telerik/justmock-docs/getting-started/quick-start.md

 	{{endregion}}

 With our expression (or predicate) `x => x < 10` we specify that a call to `foo.Echo` with an argument less than 10 should return `true`.

+>For detailed information on the supported by JustMock matchers, visit [Basic Usage | Matchers]({%slug justmock/basic-usage/matchers%}) topic.

 ## Properties